Bridge The Gaps Caused By One To Three Missing Teeth

 The cost of a dental bridge can vary significantly depending on individual factors.
 With an average insurance plan, the cost typically ranges from $800 to $1200 or more.
 Without insurance, a reasonable estimate for a dental bridge would be around $2000 to $3000 and beyond.

 What factors influence the cost of a dental bridge?

-- The type of bridge and the material used to make it.
+- The type of bridge and the material chosen for its construction.

-- The number of teeth that are missing.
+- The number of missing teeth that need to be replaced.

 - The location and complexity of the procedure.

-- The condition of the teeth adjacent to the gap.
+- The condition of the adjacent teeth surrounding the gap.

 Contact us today